Sunset Dunes: The Right Side of History

 Not every resident is going to agree with their elected supervisor on every issue 100 percent of the time.
 Many residents supported me on issues like public safety, education, and small business — even if they disagreed with me on Sunset Dunes.
 After the park became a reality, some remained opposed to it.
 Others changed their mind.
 They said traffic was not as bad as they feared and they started enjoying the park.
 Support for Sunset Dunes will only grow.

-• Authored and passed legislation that lets homeowners build and sell backyard in-law units — giving longtime residents options to downsize and create family wealth.
+Legislated opportunities for homeowners to build and sell backyard in-law units — giving longtime residents options to downsize and create family wealth.

-• Worked with parent advocates and sponsored Prop G, which called on the school district to bring back 8th grade algebra.
-The threat of the measure pushed SFUSD to reintroduce the course after a decade of delay.
-Its passage ensured accountability.
+Worked with parent advocates and sponsored Prop G, which provided the public pressure the school district needed to bring back 8th grade algebra after a decade of delay.

 Politicians come and go, but the creation of Sunset Dunes will benefit countless lives for generations to come.
 It was the largest pedestrianization project ever in California.
 Long after I’m retired, I look forward to walking and sitting in Sunset Dunes with my husband enjoying the ocean air and view.
 I hope you join us.